 - What is the expected phenotypic ratio for the offspring?

-- What are the chances of having a child that is completely normal?
+- What are the chances of having a child with PKU?

 Step 1: Genotype of the parents.
 Red parent: rr Yellow parent: yy